David Moinina Sengeh: Career

 Sengeh was offered a position at IBM in Africa, working on data-driven healthcare.
 He worked with IBM Research in Nairobi, as well as in their newest lab in Johannesburg, designing and developing healthcare technologies in Africa.
 There are fewer than 50 doctors for every hundred thousand citizens in Africa, so Sengeh is exploring the use of artificial intelligence.
 He worked with Waheeda Banu Saib from the University of KwaZulu-Natal.
 He partnered with Port Loko Health Management Team to design a web-based tool that allows districts to monitor Ebola.
 He writes for HuffPost.

-In May 2018 Sengeh joined the Office of the President of Sierra Leone, working as chief innovation officer.
+In May 2018.
+Sengeh joined the Office of the President of Sierra Leone, working as chief innovation officer.
 In 2019 he was named Minister of Education of Sierra Leone.
 He ensured that each child in the Pujehun District had access to a laptop.
 He spoke at the Bill & Melinda Gates Foundation and was described as a trailblazer.
 He is a prolific musician.

+On 10 July 2023, Sengeh was appointed as the Chief Minister of Sierra Leone by President Julius Maada Bio.